 Mr. Smith has been a member of the Board and Chairman of the Audit Committee since December 2009 and is a Chartered Accountant and President of Oakridge Financial Management Inc., a provider of financial and management consulting services to private and public companies.
 He is also the CFO and a director of Maglin Site Furniture Inc., a corporation that manufacturers and distributes public site furniture primarily in Canada and the United States.
-He is currently a director and chairman of the audit committee of Kerr Mines Inc., a director of Molopo Energy Limited, an Australian public listed company and a director of a number of private corporations.
-He is a past director and audit committee chairman of a number of public and private resource corporations, including director and chairman of the audit committees of TriWestern Energy Inc., Manson Creek Resources Ltd., CDG Investments Inc.

-and Tyler Resources Inc. Mr. Smith was admitted to the Institute of Chartered Accountants of Alberta in 1975 and holds a Bachelor of Commerce degree from the University of Calgary.
+He is currently a director and chairman of the audit committee of Kerr Mines Inc., a director of Rhode & Liesenfeld Canada Inc., a company involved in international freight forwarding, specializing in industrial and resource industries; and a number of private corporations.
+He is a past director and audit committee chairman of a number of public and private resource corporations including director and chairman of the audit committees of TriWestern Energy Inc., Manson Creek Resources Ltd., CDG Investments Inc. and Tyler Resources Inc. Mr. Smith was admitted to the Institute of Chartered Accountants of Alberta in 1975 and holds a Bachelor of Commerce degree from the University of Calgary.

-Maxim A. Mayorets - Proposed Director
+Maxim Mayorets - Non-Executive Director

 Mr. Mayorets is a Member of the Executive Board and M&A Director at Renova Group.
 Mr. Mayorets graduated from the Moscow State Institute of International Relations in 1999 and the Financial Academy under the auspices of the Government of the Russian Federation in 2001.
 From 2000 to 2002 Mr. Mayorets was Head of the Financial Department at ZAO Medical Technologies Ltd. From 2002 to 2010 Mr. Mayorets held various positions in the International Business Division at OAO Gazprom, acted as head of several Gazprom subsidiaries, was on the boards of directors of the Company's businesses and from 2007 Mr. Mayorets was Deputy Head of the International Business Department of OAO Gazprom.
 Since May 2010, Mr. Mayorets has held the position of the M&A Director at Renova Group.
+Mr. Mayorets joined the Board of Avelar Energy Ltd. in April 2015 and the Board of Energetic Source S.p.a. in June 2015.